speedment/speedment/README.md

 This site covers the **Speedment Open Source** project available under the [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0).
-The enterprise product with support for commercial databases and in-memory acceleration can be found at [www.speedment.com](http://speedment.com/).
+The enterprise product with support for commercial databases (i.e. Oracle, MS SQL Server, DB2, AS400) and in-JVM-memory acceleration can be found at [www.speedment.com](http://speedment.com/).

 Documentation